 Other Pedal Considerations

 Finding the right flat pedal is only half of the equation.
 Using trail running sneakers with your new flat pedals will not unlock their true performance potential.
-You'll definitely want shoes that are specifically designed for riding flat pedals.
-These shoes use a sticky rubber compound that helps the pedal pins bite into the sole and keep your foot planted on the pedal over the roughest terrain.
+You'll want shoes that are specifically designed for riding flat pedals.
+Typical flat shoes feature flat bottoms and a sticky rubber compound that helps the pedal pins bite into the sole and keeps your foot planted on the pedal over the roughest terrain.
 There are different shoes to suit every riding style from DH to freestyle.
-Downhill oriented shoes tend to be more heavily padded to protect from trail hazards and may feature lace covers for additional protection and to prevent the laces form interfering with the chain.
-Those spending most of their time in the bike park tend to prefer a lighter weight shoe, as less padding and thinner soles allow for increased sensitivity for more precise handling and maneuverability for tricks.
+Downhill oriented shoes tend to be more heavily padded to protect from trail hazards and may feature lace covers for additional protection and to prevent the laces from interfering with the chain.
+Those spending most of their time in the bike park tend to prefer a lighter weight shoe.
+Less padding and thinner soles allow for increased sensitivity for more precise handling and maneuverability for tricks.
 Check out our flat pedal shoe review for a more in-depth analysis of some of the best shoes available.

-Pins that insert from the top can become damaged and the allen head can become mangled from repeated ground strikes.
+Pins that insert from the top can become damaged, and the Allen head can become mangled from repeated ground strikes.
 Some pedals come with a choice of different pin height and thicknesses or use washers to dial in desired grip and performance.
 By changing pin height, a rider can tune in the concavity of their pedals, tailoring their pedals to their needs.

 Q-factor is the distance from the center of one pedal to the center of the other pedal.

-Advantages to a wider Q-factor include better cornering and a wider target for you foot to hit the pedal without first hitting the crankarm.
-You generally just have more control.
+Advantages to a wider Q-factor include better cornering and a broader target for you foot to hit the pedal without first hitting the crankarm.
+You generally have more control.
 So what are the disadvantages to a wider Q-Factor?
-You're more likely to pedal strike rocks and obstacles.
+You're more likely to strike rocks and obstacles with your pedals.
 You also lose pedal efficiency.